Marta Hazas

 Marta Hazas Cuesta (born 31 December 1977) is a Spanish actress.

 Career

 Marta Hazas Cuesta was born in Santander on 31 December 1977.
 She earned a degree in Information Sciences, and she also took artistic training in Spanish dance and drama.

-She is a Spanish actress who has acted sporadically in shows like Aída, Los hombres de Paco, Cuéntame cómo pasó, Paco y Veva, Hospital Central, El comisario and Los Serrano.
+Hazas has acted sporadically in shows like Aída, Los hombres de Paco, Cuéntame cómo pasó, Paco y Veva, Hospital Central, El comisario and Los Serrano.
 She had a breakthrough role on the small screen with her performance as Amelia Ugarte in the series El internado.
 She also featured in Gran Hotel with Yon González, Amaia Salamanca and Eloy Azorín, among others.
 She starred as lead in the daily television series Bandolera.
 Most recently she played a main role during four seasons in the series of Antena 3 Velvet with Cecilia Freire, Javier Rey, Paula Echevarría and Adrián Lastra.
 Also, she co-starred the film Friends Till Death (2023).
 She collaborated in El hormiguero.